% Mathpartir --- Math Paragraph for Typesetting Inference Rules

 \section {License}

-and/or modify it under the terms of the GNU General Public License as
+can redistribute it and/or modify it under the terms of the GNU General

-distributed in the hope that it will be useful, but without any
+Mathpartir is distributed in the hope that it will be useful, but without

 \fi